 Safe checks to try

-• Check whether the chair is sitting evenly and not pressed awkwardly against nearby furniture.
+- Check whether the chair is sitting evenly on the floor.

-• Remove loose nearby items that may be creating false noise signals.
+- Remove nearby loose items that may be rubbing or vibrating.

 When to stop and escalate

-If the noise sounds sharp, grinding, or clearly abnormal, stop using the chair and contact support.
-Do not keep testing it to “listen a little longer.”
+If the noise sounds sharp, grinding, snapping, or clearly abnormal, stop using the chair and contact support.
+Do not keep running the chair just to “listen a little longer.”

 Problem 9: The Chair Looks Fine but Feels Off Over Time

-Sometimes the issue is not a dramatic failure.
-The chair may simply feel less smooth, less clean, or less consistent than before.
-In that case, basic upkeep may matter.
+Sometimes the chair does not fail suddenly.
+It may feel less smooth, less clean, less comfortable, or less consistent than before.
+In that case, the next step depends on whether the issue feels like maintenance, placement, or mechanical behavior.

 Safe checks to try

-• Look at the foot area, seams, and exterior surfaces for buildup or visible wear.
+- Inspect the foot area, seams, arm areas, and exterior surfaces for visible buildup or wear.

-• If the issue is really about routine care, use the massage chair cleaning and maintenance guide.
+- If the issue is routine care, use the massage chair maintenance and cleaning guide.

 When to stop and escalate

-If the problem feels mechanical rather than cosmetic or cleanliness-related, do not keep treating it like a maintenance issue.
+If the problem feels mechanical rather than cosmetic, cleanliness-related, or setup-related, do not keep treating it like a maintenance issue.
+Contact support.

 When Support Is the Right Next Step

-If your next question is about support expectations, coverage language, or what service may look like, use the warranty and in-home service guide.
-This page does not own policy interpretation.
+If your next question is about service expectations, coverage language, or what kind of help may be available after purchase, read the massage chair warranty and in-home service guide.

 Frequently Asked Questions